 As only a small volume of prostate tissue is irradiated by each seed, many seeds must be evenly positioned throughout the prostate tissue to cover the entire prostate and the cancer site within the gland.
 The entire prostate gland is treated, because microscopic cancer cells may be present at multiple sites within the gland, even though the biopsy may have been positive in only one location.
 The number of seeds required for treatment depends on the size and shape of the prostate gland, as well as the activity strength of the seeds.
 On average, approximately 100 seeds may be implanted through 18 or so needles.

 Before the procedure, the patient is carefully evaluated to make sure he is an appropriate candidate for prostate brachytherapy, which is defined by several staging tests.

 Clinical History & Physical Exam

-All patients will have a detailed clinical history obtained as it relates to their general health, prostate cancer diagnosis, previous surgery or radiation treatment to aid in the evaluation process.
+All patients will have a detailed clinical history obtained as it relates to their general health, prostate cancer diagnosis, previous surgery or radiation treatment.
 This will be followed by a complete physical exam and detailed digital rectal exam.